biometricITC/cPP-biometrics/input/Bio cPP.md

 1.5 Glossary
 --------
-For the purposes of this cPP, the following terms and definitions given in \[ISO19795-1\] , \[ISO30107-1\] and \[MDFPP\] apply.
+For the purpose of this cPP, the following terms and definitions given in \[ISO19795-1\] , \[ISO30107-1\] and \[MDFPP\] apply.
 If the same terms and definitions are given in those references, terms and definitions that fit the context of this cPP take precedence.
 Some terms